Rugby union in Queensland

-Rugby union in Queensland has traditionally been one of the most popular professional and recreational team sports.

-The earliest known Rugby football matches were played in Brisbane from 1876 through to 1878.
-Rugby struggled to gain a foothold until it got its break in 1882 with the first inter-colonial matches against New South Wales, and the formation of the Northern Rugby Union.
-Between 1885 and 1887 it surpassed the popularity of Australian rules football in Queensland after the leading schools association decided to play it exclusively and after 1890 spread virtually unopposed throughout the colony.
+Rugby union in Queensland has traditionally been one of the most popular professional and recreational team sports in the state.
+Rugby union was introduced in the British colony's capital Brisbane in 1876.
+Initially it struggled to gain a foothold due to the popularity of Australian rules there until it got its break in 1882 with the first inter-colonial matches against New South Wales, and the formation of the Northern Rugby Union.
+Between 1885 and 1887 it became the dominant code after the leading schools association decided to play it exclusively and after 1890 spread virtually unopposed throughout the colony.

-The rise of professional Rugby league in Queensland in 1908 and the Great War ultimately saw the disbandment of the Queensland Rugby Union (‘QRU’) after the 1919 season however it was later revived and continues to this day as ‘Queensland Rugby’.
-Despite increasing competition from three other football codes, rugby thrived in its niche nursery, with the Greater Public Schools competition and also representative football holding maximum prestige in the state.
+The rise of professional rugby league in Queensland in 1908 and the Great War ultimately saw the disbandment of the Queensland Rugby Union (‘QRU’) after the 1919 season; however, it was later revived and continues to this day as ‘Queensland Rugby’.
+Despite increasing competition from three other football codes, rugby thrived in its niche nursery, with the Great Public Schools competition and also representative football holding maximum prestige in the state.
 With the establishment of a permanent new home at Ballymore Stadium from the 1960s rugby experienced a golden era from the 1980s to 2000s.
 However it went into sharp decline in the 2010s and by 2018 was the least participated of the four major football codes in the state behind rugby league, soccer and AFL though representative matches still attract a significant audience.
 The Union has been reluctant to publish participation figures in recent years and has been focused on rebuilding the code.

-Queensland's most notable product is Rugby Australia Hall of Famer John Eales who was Australia’s most successful Rugby captain.
+Queensland's most notable product is Rugby Australia Hall of Famer John Eales who was Australia's most successful Rugby captain.
 All of Queensland's Hall of Famers have also captained Australia and include Tim Horan, Des Connor, Tom Lawton Snr, Mark Loane, Paul McLean, Tony Shaw and Andrew Slack.